flojoy-ai/docs/docs/instruments-wiki/Temperature Controllers/Model-331/Model-331.md

 station.close_all_registered_instruments()
 ```

 This script creates a `Station` object to hold the instruments.
-It then connects to the Model 331 Temperature Controller using the `Model_331` class and adds it to the station.
-You can access the instrument's parameters and functions using the `model_331` object.
+It then connects to the Model 331 Temperature Controller using the `Model_331` class from the `qcodes.instrument_drivers.Lakeshore` module.
+The instrument is added to the station using the `add_component` method.

-In the provided example, it prints the heater output, sets the heater range to 5W, and prints the setpoint temperature.
-Finally, it closes the connection to the instrument.
+The script then demonstrates some basic operations with the instrument.
+It prints the heater output using the `heater_output` parameter, sets the heater range to 5W using the `heater_range` parameter, prints the temperature of channel A using the `temperature` parameter of the `SensorChannel` class, sets the setpoint temperature to 300 K using the `setpoint` parameter, and finally prints the setpoint temperature.

-Note: Make sure you have the necessary dependencies installed and the correct GPIB address for your Model 331 Temperature Controller.
+Note that you may need to adjust the GPIB address (`'GPIB0::1::INSTR'`) to match the actual address of your instrument.

 </TabItem>
 </Tabs>